What Is A Credit Score? - Help and Advice

 Because lenders have different past experiences and expectations, they take different factors into consideration and can even score the same factors differently.
 The same lender may even, for example, score a mortgage application differently to a credit card.

 Credit scores change over time, as your circumstances change.
 For example, paying off a loan could result in a higher credit score, while missing several repayments could reduce it.
 It's always a good idea to check your credit report before applying for credit.
-You may spot area you can improve upon.
+You may spot areas you can improve upon.

 There is no magic number